Hot stove rule is one of the methods that can help you avoid the awkwardness and hard feelings if you use it in the right way.

 How to Apply Hot Stove Rule?

 How severe the penalty is will depend on how serious the offense was, but also on the frequency of the said offense.
 After everything is said and done, the work continues as usual, and things get back to the way they were.
-The manager treats an employee as he/she did before the offense and must never let this brief episode affect his/her opinion of the employee.
+The manager treats an employee as they did before the offense and must never let this brief episode affect their opinion of the employee.

 Mistakes to Avoid at All Costs